 Imagine a cave – where meter-long stalactites hang from moist cave ceilings, growing for thousands of years with accreting minerals – drip by drip.
-Imagine the same cave except one that is bright and open to the air and if these stalactites are created by human activity and consumer demand and waste cycles.
+Imagine the same cave except one that is bright and open to the air and instead, these stalactites are created by human activity, and consumer demand, consumption, and waste cycles.

-Plastics are dripping and penetrating the collective body of animal, plant, human and earth as they have now entered our food supply with fish.
+Plastics are dripping and penetrating the collective body of animals, plants, humans, and earth as they have now entered our food supply with fish.
 The plasticizers from plastics possess estrogenic chemicals and are proven to impact cancer rates in people and the sex of fish in oceans.
 All fish and frogs are becoming a bit more “feminine”.

 Before we realize what has happened a new species may arise; reorganizing our cultures, our communications, and posing new questions about what is driving technological evolution.
 Who gets to ask those issues?
 Who gets to introduce these chemicals to our environment and why should they be allowed?

 Should artists have access to the powerful tools of our industrial society or can we also help to ameliorate the effects of human consumerism?

 Anthropogenic Stalactites are structures left behind by current industrial waste aggregates that are collecting themselves.
 By presenting them in this space, we are reminded daily of human impact on the natural living systems that surround us as we accidentally and mutagenicity create a new species.